lucasvegi/Elixir-Refactorings/README.md

   __Important:__ Although this refactoring has grouped parameters using ``tuples``, we can find in different functions identical groups of parameters that could be grouped (i.e., Data Clumps).
 In that case, is better to create a ``struct`` to group these parameters and reuse this ``struct`` to refactor all functions where this group of parameters occurs.

+* __Side-conditions:__
+  * The grouped parameters must be sequential in the original parameter list of the modified function;

+  * The function created by this refactoring, with reduced arity, must not conflict with any existing functions defined in the same module or imported by it;

+  * The refactored function must not be an OTP callback function (*e.g.*, ``GenServer.handle_call/3``).

+  These side conditions are based on definitions written by Huiqing Li *et al.* in this paper: [[1]](https://doi.org/10.1145/1411273.1411283)

 [▲ back to Index](#table-of-contents)
 ___